Skip To Content

 3. the benefits of the order outweigh its negative effects on openness.

-Access to Documents Filed Before January 1, 2023
+Access to Documents Filed Under Previous Rules

 2.3.2 The requestor must file a motion using Form 2B.
 The parties shall have one week to respond to the motion.
 The motion will be granted unless a party opposing access establishes that the criteria in rule 2.2.10 are met.